balderdashy/waterline/ARCHITECTURE.md

       ]
     },

-    // The "limit" clause (if there is one, otherwise defaults to -1)
+    // The "limit" clause (if there is one, otherwise defaults to `Number.MAX_SAFE_INTEGER`)
-    limit: -1,
+    limit: 9007199254740991,

-    // The "skip" clause (if there is one, otherwise defaults to -1)
+    // The "skip" clause (if there is one, otherwise defaults to 0)
-    skip: 90,
+    skip: 0,

     // The expanded "sort" clause
     sort: [